BenSaus/Minion-Prototype/README.md

 #### Things of Note:

--   I spent some time researching and building the database Schema.
+-   I spent some time researching and building the database schema.
 You can find the models [here](https://github.com/BenSaus/Minion-Prototype/tree/master/backend/models)
 -   I often used seed data.
 You can look through that [here](https://github.com/BenSaus/Minion-Prototype/tree/master/backend/seeders)
 -   Though never 100% complete, my varient product data type was inspired by [BigCommerce](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-variants/createvariant).
 Through my research I found Moltin's (now Elastipath's) variation method required a backend process to generate product data, which I didn't like.
 Shopify's variation method was a little limited; only 3 variations on a product were possible.